Doing Business in Switzerland

 Business culture in Switzerland

 The business culture in Switzerland is broadly formal, but industries and businesses differ.
-Business practices may also vary slightly, depending on which canton an expat is based in.
+Business practices may also vary slightly based on which canton an expat is based in.

 Business is conducted formally in Switzerland.
-Interactions are characterised by directness and restraint, especially with the German Swiss – so expats will have to stay focused and control their emotions.
+Interactions are characterised by directness and restraint, especially with the German-Swiss – so expats will have to stay focused and control their emotions.
 Avoid making too much small talk and asking personal questions in the business environment.
-These topics can be discussed outside the office instead.

 The Swiss are famous for their punctuality.
 Arriving late to a meeting or being unprepared will be seen as disrespectful and will be judged negatively.